Local Pub Map

 Minnows End, Chelmsford Road

-A rural pub with a traditional bar, a separate snug seating 10 people and a small function room.
-22 seater restaurant serving home cooking from mainly local produce.
+A rural pub with a traditional bar, a separate snug seating 10 people and a small function room "The Office" and a 22 seater restaurant serving home cooking from mainly local produce.
 10% discount on food for NHS workers with NHS ID.
-Patio area and new outside decking area with themed table tops.
-Piano Girl on 2nd Wednesday of each month and jazz nights on the last Wednesday of each month.
+Patio area and new outside decking area.
+Jazz nights on the last Wednesday of each month and open mic night on the 3rd Monday of each month.
 In current CME Recommended Pub Guide.

 - Beehive (01245) 363897 Barrack Lane Great Waltham CM3 1ES